Colorectal cancer

 • Weekly multi-disciplinary team meetings (MDT).

-• On site endoscopy unit with EMR service.
+• On site endoscopy unit with Endoscopic Mucosal Resection (EMR) service.

 • Research team (participation in clinical oncology trials).